 Some equity release companies won’t sell you a product unless you’ve received professional advice.
 But, as the FCA regulates the information and advice, it doesn’t always overcome the information gaps.
 To some, the advice is helpful, but not to others.

-For the most part, UK homeowners have quite a substantial amount of capital if they’re a bit older.
-With the highly developed financial services of today and the low level of state care and state pensions, the equity release market has so much growth potential.
+For the most part, UK homeowners who are a bit older have substantial capital.
+With today’s highly developed financial services, the low level of state care and state pensions, the equity release market has so much growth potential.
 However, it’s not necessarily realised.

-Equity release growth is sometimes limited by low product flexibility, a limited number of providers and the lousy rep equity release has had in the past.
-Equity release can also be advertised more optimally to increase growth.
+Equity release growth is sometimes limited by low product flexibility, a limited number of providers and the lousy rep from the past.
+It could also be advertised more optimally to increase growth.

-Equity release market growth is limited due to the issues mentioned above, as well as the following:
+Its growth is limited due to the issues mentioned above, and the following:

 - Industry and government need to normalise the use of housing or property wealth at an older age.

-- Industry and government need to debunk the stigma around equity release, as the last rep isn’t correct anymore.
+- Industry and government need to debunk the stigma around equity release, as the old rep isn’t correct anymore.

-- If the government shares equity, share risks with the public, as the state does in the US.
+- The government could share equity and share risks with the public, as done in the US.

 It may seem evident that progress isn’t linear.
-The latest stats the Equity Release Council published show that the UK’s equity release market had its fastest start to a year to date, and lending growth has slowed down a lot once they compared it to previous years.
-So the sector can’t be resting rest on its achievements.
+The latest stats the Equity Release Council published show that the UK’s equity release market had its fastest start to the year to date.

-Factors That Are Shaping The Future of Equity Release
+3 Factors Shaping the Future of Equity Release

-The equity release industry needs to work together and demystify the equity release.
-Even though the market has grown substantially, there are still people trusting in major equity release myths, causing them to run from this idea.
+The industry needs to work together to demystify this policy.
+Even though the market has grown substantially, too many people believe in equity release myths, causing them to run away from this idea.

-The equity release industry needs to clear the myth that there’s only one type of equity release plan, the interest roll-up lifetime mortgage plan.
-Even though it’s trendy among older homeowners who can’t make repayments, it isn’t the only option out there.
-There are so many options catering to a wider variety of consumers.
-If people are aware of the other excellent equity release options on the market, equity release will see massive growth as an industry.
+The industry needs to clarify the misconception that there’s only one type of equity release plan.
+The interest roll-up lifetime mortgage plan is trendy among older homeowners who can’t make repayments, but it’s not the only option out there.

-Some equity release companies say that support for IFAs to get equity release qualification is the most critical factor that can make equity release attractive.
-Undoubtedly, the more qualified an adviser is, the more potential there is for more customers to choose equity release.
+Many equity release companies say that supporting IFAs2 in getting their equity release qualification is crucial for making this policy more attractive.
+Undoubtedly, the more qualified and accredited an adviser is, the more likely customers are to choose equity release.

 So, what does this all lead to?

-Well, there is generally a big advice gap, one could say.
-With roughly 700 000 people retiring each year in the UK, the 33 000 registered advisers2 simply won’t be enough.
+Well, there is generally a big advice gap.
+With roughly 700 000 people retiring each year in the UK, the 33 000 registered advisers simply won’t be enough.

 Let’s summarise briefly.

 For the equity release market to grow, the industry needs to cater to its consumers’ evolving needs.
-Otherwise, people will start looking elsewhere for their investments or extra money.
+If not, people will start looking elsewhere for their investments or extra money.
 Equity release needs:

-- A prevalence of homeownership (roughly 70% of total UK property ownership is 55 years and older)
+- A prevalence of homeownership (roughly 70% of total UK property owners are 55 years and older).

 What Changes Need To Happen To Support The Future Of The Equity Release Market?